Easy Refrigerator Pickled Beets

 Making refrigerator pickled beets is SO EASY!
 Here’s how…

-To get started, cook you beets as desired.
+To get started, remove your beet greens, with a paring knife leaving about 1 inch of stems remaining.
+Cook beets as desired.
 How to Cook Beets in foil & oven without Making a Mess is my suggestion.
-You can also boil/steam and I include those instructions in the recipe card below along with all the nutrition information for this recipe.
+You can also boil/steam and I include those instructions in the recipe card below along with all the nutrition information for this recipe, No matter if you bake, steam, boil or roast

 Over medium heat, in a small saucepan combine your pickling liquid ingredients and bring to a simmer to melt the sweetener.
 Allow to cool slightly then pour over top of your jar of cooked beets.